About this project

 Genre-blending games naturally end up between clusters.
 For example, Grand Theft Auto IV sits almost exactly equidistant between the RPG and Shooter neighborhoods — it shares DNA with both, so the algorithm places it in the space between.

 Distance on the map is not a quality judgment.
-Importantly, distance between clusters and specific games is mostly meaningless and an artifact of the algorithm.
+Exploring the edges of clusters is worthwhile — games there often blend genres in interesting ways.
+However, the specific distance between clusters is mostly meaningless and an artifact of the algorithm.
 The intention with this project is to help people visualize the gaming space and find new games via natural exploration.

 Inspiration